MileHacker Logo

 Group & Independent Travel

-• Carpool: Share vehicle costs and reduce park entrance fees when traveling with a group (one vehicle pass covers all).
+• Carpool: Share vehicle costs and reduce park entrance fees when traveling as part of a group (one vehicle pass encompasses all).

 • Hike Independently: Most trails in Arches are well-marked and do not need a guide.
 Explore on your own to save on tour costs.